bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:22:25

-Like let's say, like there could have been an early miner that for whatever reason put the number a million in the Coinbase.
+For instance, there could have been an early miner who, for whatever reason, placed the number one million in the coinbase.

 Sjors Provoost: 00:22:34

-Yeah, so as the episode suggests, some miner put the number 1,983,702 in the Coinbase.
+Yeah, so as the episode suggests, some miner put the number 1,983,702 in the coinbase.

 Aaron van Wirdum: 00:22:41